jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-"Personal sensing refers to collecting and analyzing data from sensors embedded in the context of daily life with the aim of identifying human behaviors, thoughts, feelings, and mental health symptoms"[^sensing].
+"Personal sensing refers to collecting and analyzing data from sensors embedded in the context of daily life with the aim of identifying human behaviors, thoughts, feelings, and mental health symptoms".

 ---